frenetic-lang/tutorials/OxRepeater/index.md

 * The next rule sends User Datagram Protocol (UDP) packets to the special controller port (see below).
 Because the controller runs an arbitrary program (an OCaml program, in Ox), we can implement essentially any packet-processing function we like.
-For example, in theory, we could implement deep-packet inspection using the controller.
-However, processing packets on the controller is typically much slower than processing packets on switches.

 * The final rule outputs ICMP packets on port 2.
 However, since this rule is fully shadowed by the first rule, it is never used.

+Note that, in principle, we _could_ implement any function we like using the controller&mdash;e.g., deep packet inspection.
+But processing packets on the controller is typically orders of manitude slower compared to processing packets on switches.
+Hence, programmers typically install forwarding rules that handle the vast majority of all traffic, and make limited use of the `Controller` action.

 ## Warmup: Programming a Repeater

 ![Repeater](../images/repeater.png)

-As a warmup exercise, you will build a repeater.
-A repeater is a network device that forwards input packets out of all other ports.

-You will build the repeater in two steps:
+As a first exercise, let us build a simple repeater.
+A repeater is a network element that forwards all packets received as input on all of its other ports.
+We will build our repeater in two steps:

-- First, you will leave the flow table empty, so all packets are diverted to the controller for processing.
-At the controller, you can use general programming techniques to express any policy you desire.
+- First, we will leave the flow table empty, so all packets are diverted to the controller for processing.
+At the controller, we will write a packet-processing function that implements the functionality we want.

-- After you complete and test the controller's packet-processing function, you will add rules to the flow table to implement the packet-processing function on the switch itself.
+- Then, after completing and testing the packet-processing function implemented using the controller, we will install rules to the flow table of the switch that implement the same function.

 This two-step exercise may seem contrived for a simple repeater.
-But, we will quickly escalate to programs that are tricky to implement efficiently.
-For these programs, the first naive implementation will serve as a reference implementation to help you determine if your efficient implementation is correct.
-We will also witness some corner cases where it is necessary to process packets on both the controller and switches.
-So, you do need both implementations.
+But, we will quickly escalate to programs where the interaction between controller and switches gets tricky.
+For these programs, the first naive implementation will serve as a reference implementation to help determine if the more efficient implementation is correct.
+We will also see that there are sometimes corner cases where it is necessary to process packets on both the controller and switches.
+So, in practice, one typically does need both implementations.

 ### Exercise 1: A Naive Repeater

 In this part, you will write a repeater that processes all packets at the controller.
-Therefore, this repeater only needs to process `packet_in` messages.
-You should use the template below.
+By default, when an OpenFlow switch does not contain any rules, it diverts all packets to the controller in a `packet_in` message.
+Therefore, this repeater only needs to provide a `packet_in` handler.
+We have provided some starter code in a template below.

-Save it in a file called `Repeater.ml` and place it in the directory `~/src/frenetic/ox-tutorial-workspace/Repeater.ml`.
+Fill in the body of this function and save it in a file called `Repeater.ml` within the directory `~/src/frenetic/ox-tutorial-workspace/Repeater.ml`.

 ~~~ ocaml